JordanZimmitti/JZDateTime/JZDate.md

     val currentYear  = JZDate.getCurrentYear()

 #### Switching A Date Format
-The first parameter is the date string
+The first parameter is the date string<br/>
-The second parameter is the format the inputted date is currently in The third parameter is the format the inputted date should be switched to
+The second parameter is the format the inputted date is currently in<br/>
+The third parameter is the format the inputted date should be switched to<br/>

     // Switches The Date Format From 10/10/2010 to 2010/10/10//
     val switchedDate = JZDate.switchDateFormat("10/10/2010", JZDateFormat.AMERICAN, JZDateFormat.REVERSED)